 DAS courses take you through all the necessary theory associated with riding a motorcycle safely and legally as well as the practical elements of balance, turning, stopping, etc. so you become competent and confident on the right powered machine before taking your licence test.
 There’s quite a bit to cover, so a DAS course would last up to 5 days, after which you’d take your licence test and be set to ride on UK roads once you’d passed.

 On average, finishing your motorcycle training, if obtaining your licence with this method, would take around 5 days – that’s the CBT course and the DAS training.
 Allow another half day for the actual licence test.

 Whichever path you choose to become a licenced rider, it’s wise to take some training to help you improve and make you aware of the things a motorcycle test will be looking for.
-The first step is always to look for ‘motorcycle lessons near me’ from a school that has experience and will provide everything you need to get started.
-There’s no point buying a motorcycle before you have a licence to ride.
+The first step is always to look for ‘motorcycle lessons near me’ from a school that has the experience and will provide everything you need to get started.
+There’s no point in buying a motorcycle before you have a licence to ride.

 Whether you spend 25 days over a five-year period working towards a full motorcycle licence or 5 days learning to ride and reaching the highest possible licence you can for your age, motorcycle training should leave you feeling able to control your motorcycle and ride safely with confidence on the road.